kougianos/react-demo/README.md

 # React-Demo
-The following is a react demo demonstrating the features of this technology.
+The following is a react demo demonstrating some of the features of this technology.

 A preview is available at https://kougianos.github.io/react-demo/